thxCode/test-images/windows/win-metric/README.md

 # Metric

+A Windows image for Prometheus metrics testing:

+- Listen on `80`
-- Count the number of people accessing
+- Count the number of accessing
 - Output metric on `/metrics`
+- Base on Windows nano server

 ## Building